Light rings, gravitational lensing, and ISCOs of exotic compact objects in Einstein-scalar-Maxwell theories: Introduction

 The distinctive density profile of ECOs in ESM theories intrinsically arises from interactions between scalar and vector fields in the dark sector.
 Although these fields do not directly interact with Standard Model particles, their coupling to gravity alters the background geometry in a nontrivial way.
 This affects the trajectories of photons and massive particles in the vicinity of ECOs, which can be distinguished from those around BHs and other ECOs.

-To understand the key geometric and astrophysical properties of ECOs in ESM theories, we first analyze the existence of photon rings and determine the associated null geodesic structure.
-Photon rings provide a powerful diagnostic of strong-gravity compactness \cite{Gralla:2019xty,Gralla:2020srx,Gan:2021xdl,Paugnat:2022qzy,Staelens:2023jgr,Olmo:2023lil} and are directly relevant to high-resolution observations, such as those performed by the Event Horizon Telescope \cite{EventHorizonTelescope:2019dse,Broderick:2022tfu,Broderick:2021ohx}.
-Theoretically, there can be cases in which two photon rings appear---one linearly stable and the other unstable.
+To understand the key geometric and astrophysical properties of ECOs in ESM theories, we first analyze the existence of light rings and determine the associated null geodesic structure.
+Light rings provide a powerful diagnostic of strong-gravity compactness \cite{Gralla:2019xty,Gralla:2020srx,Gan:2021xdl,Paugnat:2022qzy,Staelens:2023jgr,Olmo:2023lil} and are directly relevant to high-resolution observations, such as those performed by the Event Horizon Telescope \cite{EventHorizonTelescope:2019dse,Broderick:2022tfu,Broderick:2021ohx}.
+Theoretically, there can be cases in which two light rings appear---one linearly stable and the other unstable.
 The existence of a linearly stable ring, however, may be subject to nonlinear instability due to the accumulation of photon energy \cite{Cunha:2017qtt,Cunha:2022gde}.
-We show that the model parameters can be constrained by requiring the absence of a linearly stable photon ring.
+We show that the model parameters can be constrained by requiring the absence of a linearly stable light ring.

 We further investigate the gravitational lensing signatures of ECOs by computing the photon deflection angle $\Psi$ as a function of the impact parameter $b$ (see Refs.~\cite{Bozza:2002zj,Keeton:2005jd,Bozza:2010xqn,Cunha:2018acu,Shaikh:2019itn,AbhishekChowdhuri:2023ekr} for studies of gravitational lensing by compact objects).
 Notably, $\Psi$ attains a maximum for $b$ of the order of the stellar radius and decreases as $r \to 0$ and $r \to \infty$.
 We also clarify the parameter space in which the innermost stable circular orbit (ISCO) \cite{Carter:1968rr,Chandrasekhar:1984siy} of massive particles exists.
-Indeed, ISCOs can exist even for parameter values that are constrained by the absence of a linearly stable photon ring.
-Our analysis of photon rings, gravitational lensing, and ISCOs may provide avenues to discriminate such ECOs from other compact objects.
+Indeed, ISCOs can exist even for parameter values that are constrained by the absence of a linearly stable light ring.
+Our analysis of light rings, gravitational lensing, and ISCOs may provide avenues to discriminate such ECOs from other compact objects.

 Although the model provides a well-defined theoretical framework and exhibits rich phenomenology at the level of geodesic motion, its full observational and cosmological implications remain largely unexplored.
 In particular, its stability properties, formation channels, abundance, and potential role as a dominant DM component require further investigation.
 The present analysis therefore represents a step toward a systematic characterization of this class of dark ECOs, helping to bridge the gap between theoretical construction and phenomenological assessment.